ringarochkryss/bandwebsite/README.md

 * User can listen to mp3:s
 * User can download pdf:s
 * User can access social media
-* User can access all kinds of additional info about the band though links to other websites
+* User can access all kinds of additional info about the band through links to other websites
 * User can access the Bands Webshop
 * User can access contact and booking information
 * User can contact the band through a modal form